ra1028/DiffableDataSources/README.md

 First, define the type representing section.
 It should conforms to `Hashable` for identifies from the all sections.
-Type of enum can used conveniently befause it conforms `Hashable` by default.
+Type of enum can used conveniently because it conforms `Hashable` by default.

 ```swift
 enum Section {